amaan784/dl4cv-final-project/README.md

 3) Run final training notebook (01 based on results from step 2)

 ## Sample yaml file that gets created after running notebook 00-
-(ideally delete it in a new environment)
+(ideally delete it in a new environment and re run the notebook)
 ```bash
 names:
   0: product